Tonejs/Tone.js/README.md

 #### .toMaster()

-toMaster() can be called on any AudioNode or ToneNode and will send the output audio to the Master channel.
+.toMaster() can be called on any AudioNode or ToneNode and will send the output audio to the Master channel.

 ## Transport